UmayrNordien/vue_movie_app/README.md

 ## Movie Details View 🎬

-For the discerning moviegoer, I meticulously designed a view dedicated to providing comprehensive movie information.
-The user's attention was captivated by movie details, user ratings, and an interactive "Rate Me" button.
-In real-time harmony with the TMDb API, ratings resonated with the latest updates.
+Designed a view dedicated to providing movie information including movie details, user ratings, and an interactive "Rate Me" button.
+In real-time with the TMDb API.

-## Styling and UI 🎨
+## Styling 🎨

-By infusing Bootstrap and CSS finesse, I harnessed the power of aesthetics.
-This diligent styling strategy orchestrated an eye-catching and responsive design, harmonizing the app's appearance across an array of devices.
+By using Bootstrap and CSS via aesthetics and diligent styling but most importantly responsive design, harmonizing the app's appearance across devices.

 ## Error Handling ❗